ccat3z/stars/README.md

 * [lima-vm/lima](https://github.com/lima-vm/lima): Linux virtual machines
 * [callstack/linaria](https://github.com/callstack/linaria): Zero-runtime CSS in JS library
 * [ronv/lines](https://github.com/ronv/lines): Minimalist and simple theme for Hugo
+* [lingo-db/lingo-db](https://github.com/lingo-db/lingo-db): LingoDB: A new analytical database system that blurs the lines between databases and compilers.
 * [bjcull/LinqExpander](https://github.com/bjcull/LinqExpander): A way of expanding extension methods in your LINQ expressions so that it can be interperated by a third party who doesn't understand your extensions.
 * [AsahiLinux/linux](https://github.com/AsahiLinux/linux): Linux kernel source tree
 * [EmixamPP/linux-enable-ir-emitter](https://github.com/EmixamPP/linux-enable-ir-emitter): Provides support for infrared cameras that are not directly enabled out-of-the box.